 Lucy is examining the impacts of hunting on Neotropical carnivores and other mammals in the Maya Biosphere Reserve of northern Guatemala.
 Lucy is also using camera traps to generate indices of large mammal community health at large-scales, which can be linked to disturbances like land cover and hunting.
 Lucy is collaborating with the Wildlife Conservation Society to implement her research.

-Travis King: Travis is studying lynx (and other carnivore) distribution in Washington for his MS, using a large-scale camera array consisting of over 700 camera stations and covering 7000 square kilometers in north-central Washington.
-Travis will be employing occupancy models to examine lynx distribution and environmental drivers of occupancy.
-Travis is collaborating with Washington Department of Natural Resources, Washington Fish and Wildlife, and US Forest Service to implement his work.
+Travis King: Travis just completed his MS degree in this lab, studying lynx (and other carnivore) distribution in Washington using a large-scale camera array consisting of over 700 camera stations and covering 7000 square kilometers.
+Travis has now transitioned to a PhD, and is working to examine the impacts of habitat loss and fragmentation on jaguars and other mid-large sized mammals in northern Honduras.
+Travis is collaborating with Panthera to complete his Honduran work.

 Michelle is studying the influence of puma carcasses on nutrient cycling in the Grand Tetons, as part of work conducted with the Panthera Teton Cougar Project.
-Michelle may also examine recent harvest of puma across the western states.
+She plans to try and scale-up nutrient changes seen in the vicinity of carcasses to understanding the impact of carcasses on the larger landscape.

 Paul is studying snowshoe hare densities in several areas of central and western Washington.
 Paul is testing various techniques for determining hare densities, including camera-traps, pellet counts, and live-trapping.
 Paul will take data on hare density and occupancy and link that data to remotely sensed LIDAR images to try and generate landscape scale predictive models of abundance.